graham-fletcher-athome-org/Taca/README.md

           | RISK:  Access to the configuration git hub repostory or to the assositaed service account on GCP would enable super user access to the system being deployed.
 This could be used for any action including, but not limited to, deployment of infrastrcuture and the extraction or modification of data. |
           |-|

+### Getting Started - Installing the simple deployment

+1. Deploy the [GCP GitHUB app](https://github.com/apps/google-cloud-build) into the GCP organisation or user account.